Lucky 15 Tips

 On Which Sports Can I Place a Lucky 15?

-The Lucky 15 isn’t just for horse racing. you can place a Lucky 15 on many different sports, so if you like you can do a football Lucky 15, or a tennis Lucky 15 etc. You can also mix and match and place any combination of sports in your bets such as two horses and two football teams, so the Lucky 15 represents a really flexible bet option.
+The Lucky 15 isn’t just for horse racing.
+You can place one on many different sports, such as football, tennis, cricket etc. You can also mix and match and place any combination of sports in your bets such as two horses and two football teams, so the Lucky 15 represents a really flexible bet option.

 How many winners do you need for a return on a Lucky 15?

-You need just one winner to get a return on a Lucky 15, this is because, you will win the 1 horse single bet.
-Unless the odds of that winner are over 15/1, then you are not going to get back all of your stake, but at least you get back some of it.
+You need just one winner to get a return on a Lucky 15.
+This is because you will win the 1 horse single bet.
+Of course, unless the odds of that winner are over 15/1, then you are not going to get back all of your stake, but at least you get back some of it.
 The real fun begins when you get more than one winner, this is bcause the more winners the higher the returns as each winning selection is covered in more individual bets that make up the Lucky 15 bet.

 How it works: